jayanthoncloud/Azure-Stack-HCI-Labs/Deploying-SQLMI-DirectMode.md

 11. Note that Data controller deployment takes about 15 mins for the status to become ready.
 Once it is ready it should look like below
 ![image](https://user-images.githubusercontent.com/49147976/201475383-6240d568-ff76-4ba6-8a28-c53fe323bed9.png)

+## Deploying First SQL Managed Instance ###
+1. Login to Azure portal where Azure Stack HCI cluster is registered to
+2. Go to Azure Arc -> SQL managed instances and Click Create
+3. Select the subscription and the respective resource group where the AKS cluster and Data Controller is deployed
+4. Enter a user friendly name for the SQL managed instance
+5. Choose the custom location created while creating the data controller
+6. Select the service type as "Load Balancer"
+7. Seelct the appropriate compute + storage SKU.
+(Note: For testing purposes you can select the check box "For Development use only" under General Tier for which there is no charge
+8. Under the section Instance Compute and Instance STorage you can leave it to the default values
+9. Enter SQL managed instance admin name and password
+10. Optionally you can enabled AD authentication
+11. Click on Review + Create and click create to deploy SQL managed instance.
+12.